reubendb/MFC/README.md

 ```
 where one can change the `-11` portion to match the installed `gcc-?` version.
 You can read more about this [here](https://stackoverflow.com/questions/27930481/how-to-build-openmpi-with-homebrew-and-gcc-4-9).
-This is required because the MacOS now ships with the `gcc` commmand mapped to `clang` and `brew` does not like messing with this.
+This is required because MacOS now ships with the `gcc` commmand mapped to `clang` and `brew` does not like messing with this.
 We do *not* support `clang` due to its conflicts with our Silo dependency.

 The following commands fetch and build MFC and its required dependencies.
 The dependencies are built